 2011 -- The line of Scott Hartnell (goal, two assists), Claude Giroux (goal, three assists), and Jaromir Jagr (pair of goals) combined for four goals and nine points, and the Flyers scored four times in the third period to blow away the Carolina Hurricanes by a 5-1 count at the Wells Fargo Center.

 Maxime Talbot added a shorthanded goal early in the third period to give Philadelphia a 3-1 lead.

-Joel Otto 1961 -- The 6' 4", 230-pound centerman was signed as an UFA in the summer of 1995, giving the Flyers a bona fide shutdown pivot that could also be counted on to win late-game defensive draws.
+Joel Otto was born on this day in Elk River, Minnesota in 1961.
+The 6' 4", 230-pound centerman was signed as an UFA in the summer of 1995, giving the Flyers a bona fide shutdown pivot that could also be counted on to win important late-game defensive draws.

 Otto spent three seasons in Philadelphia, posting 28 goals, 80 points, and 292 PIMs in 213 regular season games.
 He was part of the 1997 club that made it to the Stanley Cup Final, only to be swept by the Detroit Red Wings.
 In 35 postseason tilts, Otto recorded four goals, 13 points, and 19 PIMs.

 After recording just three goals and seven points over the course of 68 games during the 1997/98 campaign and finishing with a -2 rating -- just the third time he'd ended up on the negative side of that statistic in 14 NHL seasons -- it was apparent that Otto, never one to be confused with great foot speed to begin with, had lost more than a step and he decided to hang up the skates for good.